Are you thinking about purchasing your first toaster oven? Or replacing a beloved old one?

 - Read reviews on Amazon and Bed Bath & Beyond.

-- Look at a few “Best Toaster Oven” articles like this one or this one where your favorite choices have been thoroughly tested.
+- Look at a few “Best Toaster Oven” articles where your favorite choices have been thoroughly tested.

 - Check out YouTube for user videos to see them in action and don’t be afraid to ask questions in the comments section.